lostintime/pick-ts/README.md

   age: number
 }

-// This will compile, but should is wrong! const p: Person = pick<keyof Person>()({ name: "John", age: 20 })
+// This will compile, but doesn't work as expected! const p: Person = pick<keyof Person>()({ name: "John", age: 20 })
 ```